andrewrose73/College-Projects/README.md

-# Data-Mining
-College Final in Data Mining
+# College Projects in Business Analytics